modcommunity/how-to-install-mods-in-sotf/README.md

 * [Vortex](https://www.nexusmods.com/about/vortex)
 * [Steam Community Discussions](https://steamcommunity.com/app/1326470/discussions/)

-This topic will be updated over time as it is a *work-in-progress*.
-If you see any ways to improve this guide, please reach out!
+This guide will be updated and improved on over time.
+If you see any improvements that can be made, please feel free to reach out!